what we’ve discovered

 While this demand for block space is also increasing the fees for BTC transactions, the latter issue is being addressed by developing various Bitcoin scaling solutions.

-Additionally, the Ordinals protocol inspired other developments and protocols, such as the BRC-20 token standard for creating fungible tokens on Bitcoin, which was later improved with the Runes standard.
+Additionally, the Ordinals protocol has inspired other developments and protocols, such as the BRC-20 token standard for creating fungible tokens on Bitcoin, which was later improved with the Runes standard.
 Meanwhile, with the invention of recursive inscriptions, some estimate that more complicated artwork or even DeFi projects can be developed on Bitcoin.

 All these developments have helped attract new builders, users, and investors to the Bitcoin network.